COVAX: Distribution (recipients)

 On 25 March 2021, Bosnia and Herzegovina received 24,300 Pfizer–BioNTech and 26,400 Oxford–AstraZeneca COVID-19 vaccine units through COVAX, becoming the second European country to do so.
 The country had already been, in total, donated over 20,000 doses of the Oxford–AstraZeneca vaccine by Serbia and Slovenia some weeks earlier.

 On 8 June 2021, Uruguay released health data from their vaccination efforts through the COVAX program.
 Almost 800,000 individuals or 52% of the adult population received two doses of the CoronaVac or Pfizer vaccines.
 The government also studied the effectiveness of the Pfizer/BioNTech vaccine among 162,047 health workers and people over 80 years old.
 Both vaccine types reduced hospitalisations and deaths by over 90%, and infection rates by more than 60%.
 Because of accessible healthcare and available COVAX vaccine supplies, the small Latin nation was able to ward off a serious COVID-19 spike in May 2021.

 On 1 August 2021, the Venezuelan government announced it will receive 6.2 million doses of coronavirus vaccines through the COVAX initiative.
 Part of the payment to the GAVI alliance was first blocked due to economic sanctions.
 Venezuela is a self-financing participant of COVAX.
-According to the Pan-American Health Organization (PAHO), Venezuela will receive China's Sinopharm BIBP vaccine and CoronaVac.
-The country previously obtained the AstraZeneca vaccine through the program, but Venezuelan health officials did not approve the product for domestic use.
+According to the Pan-American Health Organization (PAHO), Venezuela received China's Sinopharm BIBP vaccine and CoronaVac.

 According to a report produced by the People's Vaccine Alliance covering 14 countries, 'vaccine hesitancy' was not the reason for low jab rates in low- and middle-income countries.
 But the report found that a lack of testing capacity, sufficient vaccine doses and refrigerated storage were mostly to blame for the low vaccination rates.
 Poor information policies on vaccine distribution and underfunded healthcare systems were also mentioned.
 The Vaccine Alliance found that "systemic racism has plagued the global response to Covid-19".